klitna/MoviesApplication/README.md

-# MooviesApplication
+# MoviesApplication

-OompaloompaApp is an Android app built using Jetpack Compose and Retrofit to interact with the Oompaloompa API.
-This app allows you to explore show lists of Oompaloompas workers and explore their details.
+MoviesApp is an Android app built using Jetpack Compose and Retrofit to interact with the TMDB API.
+This app allows you to explore show lists of movies and explore the details.

 ## Features

-- View detailed information about Oompaloompas, including personal details and favorites.
+- View detailed film information.
-- Filter lists of Oompaloompas.
+- Filter lists of films.
 - Utilize the power of Jetpack Compose for building a modern and responsive user interface.
-- Fetch data from the Oompaloompa API using Retrofit for seamless network communication.
+- Fetch data from the TMDB API using Retrofit for seamless network communication.

 ## How to Build and Run